fescobar/allure-docker-service/README.md

 There are 2 tests, one of them failed.
 Now you can see the 'allure-results' diretory was created inside of [allure-docker-java-example](allure-docker-java-example) project.

 Just it has left 1 step more.
-You have to mountain your 'allure-results' directory to the container.
+You have to mount your 'allure-results' directory to the container.

 NOTE: You can have this directory in anywhere.
 The important is your project must generate results in that directory.